Antofalla: Eruptive history

 The Antofalla complex has been active from the Miocene 11 million years ago into the Quaternary and has generated a large variety of volcanic rocks; it is thus considered to be a very long-lived volcano.
 The subsidiary peaks around Antofalla were all considered to be extinct by Ferdinand von Wolff.

-The first phase of volcanic activity occurred between 10.89–10.1 million years ago.
+The first phase of volcanic activity occurred between 10.89 and 10.1 million years ago.
 At that time, eruptions covered the terrain beneath the volcano with ignimbrites of rhyolitic composition.
 Subsequently, lava flows of mafic to trachydacitic composition were emplaced, in part on top of the earlier ignimbrites.
-Between 9.09–1.59 million years ago activity was continuous and dominated by lava flows of andesitic to dacitic composition, which constructed the main Antofalla volcano and the surrounding vents.
+Between 9.09 and 1.59 million years ago activity was continuous and dominated by lava flows of andesitic to dacitic composition, which constructed the main Antofalla volcano and the surrounding vents.
 Small felsic eruptions generating lava domes and ignimbrites concluded this activity, with the ignimbrite in Quebrada de las Cuevas dated to 1.59 ± 0.08 million years ago.
 Other volcanic units attributed to this volcanic complex are the Aguas Calientes basalt, the Los Patos ignimbrite of lower Pliocene age and the Tambería Ignimbrite.

 Even later, several mafic centres grew southwest and west of the Antofalla complex.
 Fumarolic activity continues to this day, the existence of geysers was reported in 1962 and traces of an extinct geyser such as sinter structures have been found at Botijuelas.
 There are reports that the main volcano "smoked" occasionally such as in 1901 and 1911 and Antofalla is sometimes incorrectly considered the highest active volcano in the world, but the Global Volcanism Program considers the complex as Pleistocene in age, and no clear evidence of Holocene activity is found.

 Climbing

+The first recorded ascent was by Jorge Cvitanic, Benito Rubio and Augusto Vallmitjana on the 26 August 1955.
 Antofalla is a technically simple climb and there are guides in the region.
 The main Antofalla volcano can be ascended in three days, although the paths are not always easy to reach by vehicle.
 Low temperatures and high wind are common issues.